Alfredo Di Stéfano: Naturalization and the building of an empire

 The season finished with the loss of the 1958 Generalísimo Cup in the final to Athletic Bilbao, 0–2.
 As a result, Ferenc Puskás signed with Real Madrid in the summer of 1958 to strengthen the squad and Real Madrid would be blessed with one of the most lethal attacking pairs in the history of football.
 Nevertheless, Real ended up second in the 1958–59 season behind Barça, with Di Stéfano finishing as the best scorer in the league for the fifth and last time, and the fourth in a row, with 23 goals.

-After overcoming rivals Atlético Madrid in three games in the semi-finals, Real Madrid won its fourth consecutive European Cup by defeating Stade de Reims (as three years ago) by a score of 2–0.
-During the final, Enrique Mateos, substituting for Puskás (the Hungarian feared retaliation and decided not to depart with the tam for the final in Stuttgart), took a penalty instead of Di Stéfano and missed it.
+After overcoming rivals Atlético Madrid in three games in the semi-finals, Real Madrid won its fourth consecutive European Cup by defeating Reims (as three years ago), that now included the 1958 FIFA World Cup top-scorer Just Fontaine, by a score of 2–0.
+During the final, Enrique Mateos, substituting for Puskás (the Hungarian feared retaliation and decided not to depart with the team for the final in Stuttgart), took a penalty instead of Di Stéfano and missed it.
 At the beginning of the second half, Di Stéfano scored the second goal to seal the victory.

-On 16 July 1959, Real Madrid hosted a match against Pelé and his Brazilian club, Santos FC, during their European tour.
+On 16 July 1959, Real Madrid hosted a match against Pelé and his Brazilian club, Santos, during their European tour.
 It was one of the most anticipated games of the tour, given the reputation that Pelé had started building.
 Di Stéfano's team would beat the Brazilians 5–3.
-In December, France Football awarded Di Stéfano the 1959 Ballon d'Or, which he won ahead of teammate Raymond Kopa (who had already returned to Stade de Reims in the summer of 1959) and Juventus's Welsh star John Charles.
+In December, France Football awarded Di Stéfano the 1959 Ballon d'Or, which he won ahead of teammate Raymond Kopa (who had already returned to Reims in the summer of 1959) and Juventus's Welsh star John Charles.
 Puskás and Gento both finished in the top ten.